In this part of the tutorial, you'll modify the starter app to display

-First, we'll modify the app to display information about a hero.
-Then we'll start adding the ability to edit the hero's data.
+information about a hero.
+Then you'll add the ability to edit the hero's data.

-title property for the application name and a
+title property for the app name and a

 @Component annotation with data bindings to these new properties.